dvlab-research/SparseTransformer/README.md

 ## Usage
 SpTr can be easily used in most current transformer-based 3D point cloud networks, with only several minor modifications.
 First, define the attention module `sptr.VarLengthMultiheadSA`.
-Then, wrap the input features and indices into `sptr.SparseTrTensor`, and foward it into the module.
+Then, wrap the input features and indices into `sptr.SparseTrTensor`, and forward it into the module.
 That's all.
 A simple example is as follows.
 For more complex usage, you can refer to the code of above works (e.g., SphereFormer, StratifiedFormer).
 ### Example
 ```
 import sptr